 2 – “You define 0.01% as a “high success rate” when it comes to answered prayers.
 You consider that to be evidence that prayer works.
 And you think that the remaining 99.99% FAILURE was simply the will of God.”

 My view of prayer is a little different than what this is implying.
 Based on the article “Jesus Lied” by the same site they hold prayer as a free ticket to get anything we want or ask for.
 I’m afraid it doesn’t work like that.
-See my three part series on prayer for an explanation.
+See my three-part series on prayer for an explanation.
 And the site doesn’t attempt to back up those ratings so I am very skeptical here.

 1 – “You actually know a lot less than many atheists and agnostics do about the Bible, Christianity, and church history – but still call yourself a Christian.”

-I believe I can challenge that. *Grins.
+I believe I can challenge that.

 In the end, the point of this list seems to criticize those who believe what they do because of nothing but a word.
-I hope that we can leave these stereotypes and emphasize a more scholarly view of Christianity and its evidence.
+I hope that we can leave these stereotypes and emphasize a more rational view of Christianity and its evidence.